The Hidden Gems of Portland, Oregon

 Pittock Mansion: This historic house sits on top of a hill overlooking the city and offers stunning views of the river valley and mountains beyond.
 The mansion was built by the Pittock family and completed in 1914.
 If you're looking to learn a bit about the history of Portland, this is a good place to visit (note: admission to the museum is $12).
 Plus, the gardens are charming, so pack a picnic and spend a leisurely hour or two lounging on the lawn.

 Columbia River Gorge: If you're looking for dramatic scenery and top-notch hiking, the Columbia River Gorge is the place for you.
 This expansive river gorge was carved by glaciers, settled thousands of years ago by indigenous peoples, explored by Lewis & Clark, traversed by pioneers, inundated with industry of all sorts, and is now a hot spot for boating, skiing, wine tasting, and more.
-There are an assortment of public transportation options that run through the Columbia River Gorge National Scenic Area, so check those out to avoid renting a car.
+There is an assortment of public transportation options that run through the Columbia River Gorge National Scenic Area, so check those out to avoid renting a car.
 If you're heading from Portland to Hood River, I highly recommend stopping along the way for a hike (or two).
 Once you make it to Hood River, head down to the Hood River Waterfront Park for a beer and find a spot to watch the wind sports of all types.

 Where To Eat

 Ken's Artisan Bakery: This bakery quickly became one of my very favorite spots in Portland.
 Nestled on a quiet street corner in a tree-filled neighborhood, the space is warm, welcoming, and homey.
 The pastry case is filled with artfully decorated goodies and the bread stacked behind the registered is toasted and hearty looking.
-The morning bun is excellent, as is the plain croissant. (side note: I also highly recommend Ken Forkish's book "Flour Water Salt Yeast" if you're looking to get into bread baking.)
+The morning bun is excellent, as is the plain croissant. (side note: I also highly recommend Ken Forkish's book "Flour Water Salt Yeast" if you're looking to get into bread baking)

 Fuller's Coffee Shop: Looking for something a little more down-home traditional?
 Grab a seat at the counter at Fuller's Coffee Shop.
 Since 1947, Fuller's has been serving up heart-stopping biscuits and gravy, cheesy omelets, and mugs of hot coffee.
 The staff is friendly, so ask about the history of the place!